awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/architecture.md

 5. The AWS Step Function launches various computing tasks through [AWS Batch](https://aws.amazon.com/batch/) jobs based on different resources.

-6. Instances launched by AWS Batch try to evaluate a particular problem based on different computing resources , classical computing or quantum computing.
+6. Instances launched by AWS Batch try to evaluate a particular drug discovery problem based on different computing resources , classical computing or quantum computing.
 For example, for the problem of molecular unfolding, the performance difference between quantum annealer and simulated annealer can be compared.